 - Chronic pain

-How can you support someone with PTSD?
+How can you support someone to keep maintaining close relationships with PTSD?

 Listen to them